 10) I will continue to find new ways to financially help others who need help.

-As I wrote in my Macbook saga, going a day without spending money on things may be akin to going a day without drinking for a recovering alcoholic.
+Going a day without spending money on things may be akin to going a day without drinking for a recovering alcoholic.
 I spend too much money on crap to the detriment of my retirement, and I admit it.
 By joining the club, I’m more confident than ever we’ll be able to succeed in our dreams of becoming financially independent sooner, rather than later.